Spanish Language Resources

 - Visit Events page to learn about different cultural events going on in the Boston area.

-- The Boston Latino International Film Festival, BLIFF, takes place in the Fall screening over 50 films over 4-8 days encased by free receptions, and dotted with panels and Q&As with visiting filmmakers
+- The Boston Latino International Film Festival, BLIFF, takes place in the fall screening Latino and Latin American films over 4 days encased by free receptions, and dotted with panels and Q&As with visiting filmmakers

 - Inquilinos Boricuas en Acción is located in the South End.
 Among many cultural events, there is a photo/art gallery.